RenderKit/ospray-studio/docs/api.md

 special scenes/datasets.
 For example, the `AnimationWidget` can be used to provide animation controls for an animated scene.
-Widgets are implemented as separate classes, which can be instanced in the MainWindow class for loading the special controls.
+Widgets are implemented as separate classes, which can be instanced in the MainWindow class for loading the special controls (eg: Animation controls are provided as a new widget upon loading an animation scene).

 #### Plugins